Couleslaw/couleslaw.github.io/index.md

 You can contact me at `smolikj (at) matfyz.cz`

+> Yesterday is history, tomorrow is a mystery, but today is a gift.
+That is why it is called the present. --- Master Oogway

 ## References

 - [my-papers](papers) - a collection of math related texts I have written over the years; most of them are in Czech